Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey

 With our work we hope to showcase the importance of deliberative elements in online discussions, especially in political contexts.
 If more platforms implement designs that enhance respectful, inclusive conversations online, citizen councils and other democratic instruments hold great potential to come to thoughtful decisions and collectively fight crises that affect all people.
 A platform where design choices are gathered and scientifically evaluated is the Prosocial Design Network\footnote{\url{https://www.prosocialdesign.org/}}, which is continuously developed further.

-Machine learning has the potential to noticeably facilitate collective decision making, but it should always be seen as a supporting tool and not replace the work of humans.
+ML has the potential to noticeably facilitate collective decision making, but it should always be seen as a supporting tool and not replace the work of humans.
 Nevertheless, it will be part of our lives as it is already today.
-Researchers should further investigate the use of machine learning, but also study side effects and risks that accompany it.
+Researchers should further investigate the use of ML, but also study side effects and risks that accompany it.